-The tiredness you may have felt during treatment will improve after a few weeks.
+The tiredness you may have felt during treatment will improve after a few weeks

-Follow-up care appointments
+Follow up appointment

 Your first follow-up appointment with your radiation oncologist will be 4 to 6 weeks after you have finished your treatment.
 This will have been booked on your last day of treatment.